katyryan/katyryan/README.md

 ### Hi there 👋
 - My name is Kate Ryan.
 I support Mike Hanley (Chief Security Officer and SVP of Engineering) at GitHub.
+I also lead the Engineering / Security admin team.
-- I live in San Francisco and my pronouns are she/her/hers.
+- I live in San Francisco.
+My pronouns are she/her/hers.
-- Outside of work, I like to spend time with family, cook, read, write, swim, and hike.
+- Outside of work, I like to cook, hike, read, write, and spend time with my family.

 <!--